polotno-project/polotno-site/docs/page.md

   // you can use "custom" attribute to save your own custom data
   custom: { myInternalId: 'some-id-here' },
   bleed: 10, // in pixels
-});
+  width: 1000, // in pixels.
+You can use 'auto' to inherit width from the store
+  height: 1000, // in pixels.
+You can use 'auto' to inherit height from the store });
 ```